inject1337dotdll/csfv/README.md

 Error Handling

 Comprehensive SFV handles errors related to file operations and hash computations.
-Error messages will be displayed in the console and logged to the verification results file.
+Error messages will be displayed in the console and logged to the verification results file

 License

 Comprehensive SFV is provided as-is without any warranty.
 Use it at your own risk.